Yükleniyor

 Septoplasty is the surgical solution: a functional procedure that straightens the deviated septum to restore proper airflow — without changing the external appearance of the nose.

 Septoplasty takes 45–90 minutes under general anaesthesia.
 Op.
-Dr. Emine Şakalar performed hundreds of septoplasties during her 10 years as an ENT specialist at a state hospital in Eskişehir.
+Dr. Emine Şakalar performed septoplasty procedures during her 10 years as an ENT specialist at a state hospital in Eskişehir, building extensive surgical experience.

 Steps: